Go Back

 • Add the grated cheeses to the dough and press again just until the cheese is well mixed.

-• Weigh a portion of dough and roll it with both hands to form a ball.
-Use oil on your hands if the dough is sticky and spread it over the entire surface of the dough balls.
-This also prevents sticking to the baking sheet and helps to brown the crust.
+• Divide the dough into equal portions and roll it with both hands to form a ball.
+Grease your hands with oil if the dough is sticky and spread it over the entire surface of the dough balls.

 • Place the balls on a baking sheet lined with parchment paper, leaving about 4 centimeters of space between them.